gurugeek/MovieDB/README.md

 # MovieDB
-*Built with Django, Django REST framework and Bootstrap*
+*Built with Django (v.
+2.0.5), Django REST framework and Bootstrap*